Equations of the form $t(x+a)=t(x)$ and $t(x+a)=1-t(x)$ for Thue-Morse sequence: Two generalizations

 \end{theorem} \bfseries Proof. \mdseries It is sufficient to consider numbers of the form

-where the m last digits are arbitrary.
-The theorem follows from a simple observation that the indicated in (14) series of 1's contains an odd (even) number of 1's if and only if $n\in C_{2^m}\enskip (n\in B_{2^m}).\blacksquare$ \begin{example} \end{example}
+where the last $m$ digits are arbitrary.
+The theorem follows from a simple observation that the series of $1's,$ indicated in (\ref{14}), contains an odd (even) number of $1's$ if and only if $n\in C_{2^m}\enskip (n\in B_{2^m}).\blacksquare$ \begin{example} We have \end{example}

-Comparison with (7) leads to an identity
+Comparison with (\ref{7}) leads to an identity

-On the other hand, the calculating $B_2$ by Theorems 3,5 leads to another identity
+On the other hand, the calculating $B_2$ by Theorems \ref{t2},\ref{t3} leads to another identity